Darren Walker

 Darren Walker (born August 28, 1959) was the 10th president of the Ford Foundation, a private foundation dedicated to human welfare, and President of the National Gallery of Art.

 In June 2020, Walker led the Ford Foundation to issue a $1 billion designated social bond to stabilize non-profit organizations in the wake of COVID-19 pandemic.
 Walker is a member of the Reimagining New York Commission and co-chair of 2020 New York City Census.
-In October 2021, Walker announced that the Ford Foundation will divest its investments from "fossil fuels and seek opportunities to invest in alternative and renewable energy in the future"; including investing in "funds that address the threat of climate change, and support the transition to a green economy."
+In October 2021, Walker announced that the Ford Foundation will no longer invest in "fossil fuels and seek opportunities to invest in alternative and renewable energy in the future"; including investing in "funds that address the threat of climate change, and support the transition to a green economy."

 Before joining the Ford Foundation, Walker was vice president at the Rockefeller Foundation and COO of Harlem's Abyssinian Development Corporation.
 He co-founded both the US Impact Investing Alliance and the Presidents' Council on Disability Inclusion in Philanthropy.
-He is on many boards, including the National Gallery of Art, Carnegie Hall, the High Line, the Smithsonian National Museum of African American History & Culture, Committee to Protect Journalists, Square, PepsiCo, and Ralph Lauren.
+He is on many boards, including the National Gallery of Art, the High Line, the Smithsonian National Museum of African American History & Culture, Committee to Protect Journalists, Square, PepsiCo, and Ralph Lauren.
 Walker chaired the 2013 Gish Prize selection committee.